anudaridata/movie-ratings-analysis/queries/data/results/findings.md

 8. Toy Story (1995)|452 ratings
 9. Air Force One (1997)|431 ratings
 10. Independence Day (ID4) (1996)|429 ratings
+## Observation
-**Observation:** Movies that were produced in 1990s dominate the most-rated list.
+Movies that were produced in 1990s dominate the most-rated list.
 This might be due to the fact that the MovieLens data sets were collected in 19's.